StatisticsFinland/rakennusluokkahaku-front-end/doc/development.md

 npm install
 ```
 ### Using local backend with the front
-NOTE: All shell commands from now on assume you are at the root of the project
+#### Note: All shell commands from now on assume you are at the root of the project

 For using the local backend you must change the first line of `src/fs-question.js` from